Sahar Tabar

-Fatemeh Khishvand (فاطمه خویشوند, known by her Instagram username of Sahar Tabar, Persian: سحر تبر; born 16 June 2001), is an Iranian influencer who is known for her supposed use of cosmetic surgery in images of herself posted to Instagram.
+Fatemeh Khishvand (فاطمه خویشوند, known by her Instagram username of Sahar Tabar, Persian: سحر تبر; born 16 June 2001), is an Iranian influencer who is known for her use of cosmetic surgery in images of herself posted to Instagram.
 It was rumored that she had altered her face through as many as fifty plastic surgeries.
 Tabar was interviewed on Iranian national television in October 2019 after she was arrested on charges including blasphemy and illegally obtaining money.
 It was reported that Tabar was sentenced to ten years imprisonment in December 2020.

 A few days after the publication of the news of her 10-year prison sentence, she announced to reporters about her release.
 Tabar said: "The judge has agreed to convert the arrest order into a bail order, and I have been released from prison after posting the bail."
-Tabar also told reporters that she was acquitted of two charges and that she has file an appeal and is waiting for the final verdict.
+Tabar also told reporters that she was acquitted of two charges and that she had filed an appeal and was waiting for the final verdict.

 Images

 Tabar's images on Instagram gathered over 486,000 followers.
 The images featured distorted facial features that included exaggerated lips and a pointy, turned-up nose.
 In a 2017 interview with Sputnik News, Tabar explained the images were created primarily using makeup and Photoshop.

-With cosmetic procedures limited at that time to rhinoplasty, liposuction, and injectable fillers in her lips.
-Some of the photos and videos shared with her followers appeared to have been heavily edited to resemble Hollywood star Angelina Jolie, but Tabar denied this intention.
+At that time, the cosmetic procedures she underwent were limited to rhinoplasty, liposuction, and injectable fillers in her lips.
+Some of the photos and videos shared online appear to have been heavily edited to resemble Hollywood star Angelina Jolie, but Tabar denied this intention.